 In June 2018, the FASB issued ASU 2018-08, Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made.
-This standard is intended to address questions stemming from ASU 2014-09, Revenue from Contracts with Customers, regarding its implications on the grants and contracts of not-for-profit organizations.
+This standard is intended to address questions stemming from FASB ASU 2014-09, Revenue from Contracts with Customers, regarding its implications on the grants and contracts of not-for-profit organizations.
 Entities should apply the amendments for transactions in which the entity serves as the resource recipient to annual periods beginning after December 15, 2018.
 For nonreciprocal transactions (contributions), the next point to consider for both parties is whether conditions have been placed on the resources provided.
 The presence of conditions affects the timing of revenue and expense recognition by the resource recipient and resource provider, respectively.
-The Foundation is currently evaluating the impact that this guidance will have on its financial statements.
+Management has evaluated the impact of adopting ASU 2018-08 on the Foundation's financial statements and related disclosures, and no adjustments were required to be made.